-- directly from a member upon engaging with HIF distribution channels including: the website and web chat, email, telephone calls, or face-to-face interactions.
+(a) directly from a member upon engaging with HIF distribution channels including: the website and web chat, email, telephone calls, or face-to-face interactions.
 The information will be collected with consent and only if the information is reasonably necessary to inform for one or more of HIF’s functions, or where it is required by law and in compliance with the APPs;

-- from another member on the same health insurance policy, or a person authorised to provide personal information on behalf of an individual;
+(b) from another member on the same health insurance policy, or a person authorised to provide personal information on behalf of an individual;

-- from third parties, including travel and pet insurance partners and outsourced partners;
+(c) from third parties, including travel and pet insurance partners and outsourced partners;

-- from health service providers and hospitals; and
+(d) from health service providers and hospitals; and

-- from a previous insurer, when a transfer has been requested to move private health insurance arrangements from that fund to HIF.
+(e) from a previous insurer, when a transfer has been requested to move private health insurance arrangements from that fund to HIF.

 By becoming or remaining a member of HIF, or by otherwise providing personal information to HIF, members confirm that they have consented to HIF collecting, using and disclosing personal information in accordance with the Policy.
 This extends to all individuals covered under a health insurance policy.

-4.2 Collection and use of personal information online
+4.2.
+Collection and use of personal information online

 Online Member Centre

-4.3 Types of personal information collected and held
+4.3.
+Types of personal information collected and held

 The types of personal information HIF may collect and hold include:

-- contact information (such as name, email address and phone numbers);
+(a) contact information (such as name, email address and phone numbers);

-- government identifiers (such as Medicare details);
+(b) government identifiers (such as Medicare details);

-- financial information (such as credit card and bank account details, income tier for the
+(c) financial information (such as credit card and bank account details, income tier for the

-- previous health information (such as your past health insurance claims).
+(d) previous health information (such as your past health insurance claims).

 individual’s health and medical history, where this directly relates to our primary purpose of

 in a way that is consistent with its original purpose.
 HIF will not adopt, as its own identifier,

-4.4 What happens in the event that personal information is not provided
+4.4.
+What happens in the event that personal information is not provided

 Individuals have the right not to identify themselves, or may use a pseudonymous identity when contacting HIF for general information.
 However, under these circumstances, it may not be practical for HIF to provide relevant information pertaining to its products and services, nor carry out functions such as process claims, pay benefits, confirm lifetime health cover loading or apply the Australian Federal Government Rebate on private health insurance.

-4.5 Use of personal information
+4.5.
+Use of personal information

 The personal information HIF collects may be used to:

-- identify individuals and manage requests for information about a product or service;
+(b) identify individuals and manage requests for information about a product or service;

-- process and audit payments and claims;
+(c) process and audit payments and claims;

-- pay benefits on claims;
+(d) pay benefits on claims;

-- perform business related activities and functions such as management and
+(e) perform business related activities and functions such as management and

 (when a member has opted in for such an activity);

-- train and coach employees and representatives, unless otherwise advised not to;
+(i) train and coach employees and representatives, unless otherwise advised not to;

-- assist with legal, clinical or commercial complaints or issues;
+(j) assist with legal, clinical or commercial complaints or issues;

-- investigate and manage potentially fraudulent activities; and
+(k) investigate and manage potentially fraudulent activities; and

-- comply with legal obligations.
+(l) comply with legal obligations.

 Members are able to nominate a preferred method of communication when engaging with

-4.6 Using personal information for direct marketing purposes
+4.6.
+Using personal information for direct marketing purposes

+HIF collects and uses personal information for direct marketing purposes in order to promote and offer insurance products and services, including any competitions and promotions.
+In relation to competitions and promotions, HIF may contact members by mail, email, SMS, via the HIF App, or through targeted marketing on social media platforms.
+Members are able to discontinue, or opt out of, receiving any marketing or promotional material they may not wish to receive.
 Members will receive service-related communications despite having opted out of direct marketing activities.
 Service-related communications are essential communications in relation to HIF’s products and services and include important information, including detrimental changes to products and services, premium change letters and policy details.
-Members cannot opt out of service-related communications as this is essential for HIF to fulfil legal obligations.
+Members cannot opt out of service-related communications as this is essential for HIF to fulfill legal obligations.

-4.7 Disclosing personal information in Australia
+4.7.
+Disclosing personal information in Australia

 To provide products and services and to maintain relationships with members, HIF may disclose personal information to persons or organisations, including: